the-scouts/por/sphinx_source/chapter-8.rst

 ---------------------------------------------
 This insurance is provided by Headquarters and covers the total Membership as shown on the Annual Census Return together with new Members joining during the year in the British Isles, including British Scouting Overseas.

-Details of the current benefits under this policy may be obtained from `Unity. <https://www.unityinsuranceservices.co.uk/scout-insurance>`__
+Details of the current benefits under this policy may be obtained from `Unity <https://www.unityinsuranceservices.co.uk/scout-insurance>`__.

 Special travel insurance should be obtained for authorised Scout visits abroad.